 Resolution Day (Youm e Pakistan) 23rd March Pakistan Day is a national holiday in Pakistan remembering the Lahore Resolution that passed on 23rd March 1940.
 It is celebrated by the Full Joint Inter-Services military parade, bestowing of national decorations.
-Also, a parade performed by Armed Forces as a celebration.
+Also, a parade was performed by Armed Forces as a celebration.

 Celebration on 23rd March Pakistan Day